 The Cappuccino – Impress your friends and loved ones with your ability to pour the perfect Cappuccino.
 This tiny-mugged classic preparation eschews full cups of hot water or milk in an effort to preserve the taste and consistency of the espresso.
 The process is almost the same as the latte, but only pour a little bit of milk in, and one healthy dollop of milk foam on top for a beverage so beautiful you won’t want to drink it.

-The Shot in the Dark – Depending on where you are in the country, this drink may also be known as a sledgehammer, a black (or red, or dead) eye, a black hole, or a depth charge.
+The Shot in the Dark – Depending on where you are in the country, this drink may also be known as a sledgehammer, a black (or red, or dead) eye, or a black hole.
 All these names are just ways of pointing out that what you’re about to consume is going to hit you like a brick in the face.
 The process is simple: brew yourself a big cup of drip coffee using your normal coffeemaker, add cream and/or sugar to taste, then dump in two shots of espresso.
 That’s all there is to it, just don’t plan on sitting still any time soon.

 You can find out more about Rose City Coffee Company and order coffee from their website, or stop by their location in Sellwood, Oregon.
 The Aeropress is available on Amazon and directly from the Aerobie website.